jwlunsford/forestry_scripts/financial_tools/Readme.md

 This script contains three functions.

 1. An annual simple growth rate calculator.
-	This calculates the annual growth rate using the simple interest formaula.
+	This calculates the annual growth rate using the simple interest formula.
 Values can be in any format as long as they are numeric (e.g.; dollars, tree diameter inside bark, yields/acre, etc.)

 2. A future yield calculator.